 Between songs, Ms. Couleé (if you’re nasty) took to the microphone to amp up the crowd, asking for students from each year to cheer themselves on, and we ate it UP.
 She could have told us anything she wanted and we would’ve screamed our throats out for the opportunity to listen.
 When her set was done, Shea made way and announced her Drag Race sister and fellow A&O headliner Alyssa Edwards was up, and the dancing queen made her entrance.

 When I say the volume in that auditorium was astronomical, I mean it.
-Alyssa, who made the top six on Season 5 and the top five on All Stars Season 2, got right to work, tearing the stage up to Crystal Waters’s “100% Pure Love,” of Season 13 fame.
+Alyssa, who finished in 6th place on Drag Race Season 5 and 5th place on All Stars Season 2, got right to work, tearing the stage up to Crystal Waters’s “100% Pure Love” (of Season 13 fame).
 She tore off her sparkly “sequenced” cloak in dramatic Alyssa fashion before galavanting through the aisles of Northwestern students who were losing their fucking minds at their proximity to Alyssa Edwards.

 When she got back on the stage, she just stood still.
 We were all drawn in – what was she about to do?
 And then, completely effortlessly, she dropped into the most aggressive side split possible.
 The audience’s reaction would have beat out the boom she made if we hadn’t been holding our breath up until she did it.